AaronTide/AI-Support-For-Seniors/README.md

 ## 1. AI Chat Assistant

-Users can send natural language questions to Gemini through the FastAPI backend.
+Users can send natural language questions to the configured AI provider through the FastAPI backend.

 Example:

 > I am 72 years old and live alone.

-Gemini responds conversationally.
+The AI responds conversationally.

 ---